Billy Bush opens up to Stephen Colbert about "Access Hollywood" tape, NBC firing

 Moments later, "Late Show" rebroadcast a portion of the "Access Hollywood" tape and got Bush's reaction almost a year and half later to Mr. Trump's boasting of grabbing "women by the p****."

-"The first time I ever heard it was about three days before it leaked ... and so it was like a gut punch ... and it's a gut punch now," Bush said.
+"The first time I ever heard it was about three days before it leaked ... and so it was like a gut punch ... and it's a gut punch now ... it will always be," Bush said.
 "At the time, it was 2005 and his ratings went through the roof.
 He was the big star of NBC and I sort of equated what he was saying to some kind of crass standup act."

 When Colbert pointed out that there was no audience, Bush said that he and the crew on the bus were Mr. Trump's audience.